celery/celery/sources/reference/celery.signals.txt

 .. data:: task_sent

-    Triggered when a task has been sent to the broker.
+    Dispatched when a task has been sent to the broker.
     Note that this is executed in the client process, the one sending the task, not in the worker.